 “If I don’t go back, it’ll screw up the whole work/study program.
 Harvard needs my tuition.”

 “I’ll bet.
 What about the case study?”

 “I’ll do that once I’m there.
 My boyfriend believes I’m going to perform a miracle at St Paul’s Christmas pageant.”

 “We were banned from working with the kids.
 They barely agreed to let the boys play in the Christmas pageant.”

 “Can the prop department make me up a bunch of fake golden flakes?”

-I must admit I felt relieved.
+I must admit I feel relieved.

 “Why are you laughing?”
-Jake asked.
+Jake asks.

 “Just that our band played barbecue joints in the South.
 We were drenched in beer and got to pig out on ribs after each show.”